jeffnyman/webdriver_manager/README.md

 ### Browser Drivers Supported

-Currently WebDriver Manager supports only Chrome (chromedriver) and Firefox (geckodriver).
-I will be adding support for other browsers, such as Internet Explorer and Microsoft Edge, once I'm certain I have a fully reliable means of getting the drivers.
+Currently WebDriver Manager supports Chrome (chromedriver), Firefox (geckodriver), Internet Explorer (IEDriverServer), and Edge (MicrosoftWebDriver).
+The support for Internet Explorer and Edge is a bit of a work in progress but, overall, they should work in terms of getting the appropriate driver.

-I do have mechanisms in place to support IE and Edge but they work sporadically, at best.

 ### Logging